-The University Hospitals of Leicester NHS Trust (UHL) has achieved a landmark milestone, becoming the first NHS site to earn ‘Excellent’ Modeshift STARS Accreditation status.
+The University Hospitals of Leicester NHS Trust (UHL) achieved a landmark milestone, becoming the first NHS site to earn ‘Excellent’ Modeshift STARS Accreditation status.

 The Leicester Royal Infirmary (LRI) earned this nationally recognised award in 2025, reflecting the Trust’s long-term commitment to creating a culture where active and sustainable travel is encouraged, supported, and celebrated.